Elive/elive-for-servers/README.md

 ### Elive shell
 ![screenshot login](screenshots/screenshot-login.png)

-_This is the login of your server after installing it, description:_
+_This is the login of your server after installing it, where you can see:_
 * root user is always written and marked in red so you clearly know if you are root
 * shell sessions automatically starts in tmux where you will not lose the work when disconnecting the terminal
 * press ctrl + down to open more shells, ctrl + arrows to switch between them